seanpm2001/GitHub_Organization_Info/Deleted_Organizations/README.md

 I updated my second account ([`@seanwallawalla`](https://github.com/seanwallawalla/)) on 2022 August 9th, removing the reference to `seanwallawalla-software` and changing the location to match my main account.

 I began getting screenshots of the rendered markdown table on 2022, August 15th.

+Despite no data before 2022 August 5th, and after August 16th, I still really felt like updating the table to reflect these days.

 </details>